hainayanda/Draftsman/README.md

 the `keyboard` and `keyboardSafeArea` are all powered by [Clavier](https://github.com/nayanda1/Clavier)

-You could also passing `UILayoutPriority` if you need.
-If you ignore it, it will be lesser than previous priority started by mandatory.
+You could also pass `UILayoutPriority` if you need.
+If you ignore it, it will be lesser than the previous priority started by mandatory.

 So lets say you want your view to fill the bottom of its superview, you could just use `AnonymousRelation` instead of declare explicitly: